 -

-Is homemade garlic aioli safe for everyone?
+Is garlic aioli dairy-free?

 Garlic Aioli